-It remains to show that the solutions of the system~\eqref{eq::induct_rat_rec} is rational.
+It remains to show that the solutions of the system~\eqref{eq::induct_rat_rec} are rational.
 Actually, it is well known in the theory of generating functions that the solutions of a linear system of equations with polynomial coefficients are rational functions (see, e.g.,~\cite{Stanley_book}).
-However, our system is not generally linear, so, we need an induction argument.
+However, our system is generally not linear, so, we need an induction argument.